 Herpes encephalitis is treated with acyclovir.

-Anticonvulsants are used unless seizures stop quickly after correction of reversible disorders such as hypoglycemia, hypocalcemia, hypomagnesemia, hyponatremia, or hypernatremia.
+Antiseizure drugs are used unless seizures stop quickly after correction of reversible disorders such as hypoglycemia, hypocalcemia, hypomagnesemia, hyponatremia, or hypernatremia.

 Neonatal seizures are usually focal and may be difficult to recognize; common manifestations include migratory clonic jerks of extremities, chewing movements, persistent eye deviations or nystagmoid movements, and episodic changes in muscle tone.

-EEG is essential for diagnosis; laboratory testing and usually neuroimaging are done to identify the cause.
+Electroencephalography is essential for diagnosis; laboratory testing and usually neuroimaging are done to identify the cause.